 Our risks and controls are formally monitored and reported through a risk and control self-assessment process and the use of quantifiable Key Risk Indicators.

-The outlook for this risk is under increased focus as we continue to strengthen operationally and realise the benefits of ongoing initiatives to modernise our systems and processes.
+The outlook for this risk is increased as we continue to strengthen operationally and realise the benefits of ongoing initiatives to modernise our systems and processes.